Competitive Enterprise Institute: Challenges to the Dodd-Frank Act and financial regulation

 In 2012, the CEI, along with the conservative activist group 60 Plus Association, filed a lawsuit against the Consumer Financial Protection Bureau (CFPB).
 The CEI's suit alleges that the Dodd-Frank Wall Street Reform and Consumer Protection Act's creation of the CFPB violates the constitutional separation of powers.
 The CEI also contends that President Obama's recess appointment of Richard Cordray as CFPB director was unconstitutional and that the powers of the Financial Stability Oversight Council, created by Dodd-Frank, are unconstitutional.
 In 2016, a federal judge rejected the challenge to Cordray's appointment.
 The CEI's challenge to the constitutionality of CFPB remains pending in the federal courts.

-CEI events

-Every year CEI hosts an annual dinner gala and presents the Julian L. Simon Memorial Award.
-The Simon award honors the work of the late economist, winner of the Simon–Ehrlich wager.
-Award winners have included:

 CEI projects

 Warren T. Brookes Journalism Fellowship

 In 1991, CEI established the Warren T. Brookes Journalism Fellowship to identify and train journalists who wish to improve their knowledge of environmental issues and free-market economics.
-In this manner, the program seeks to perpetuate the legacy of Warren Brookes, who was a longtime journalist with the Boston Herald and the Detroit News and a nationally syndicated columnist.
-Former and current fellows include:
+In this manner, the program sought to perpetuate the legacy of Warren Brookes, who was a longtime journalist with the Boston Herald and the Detroit News and a nationally syndicated columnist.
+The fellowship ended in 2015.
+Former fellows include:

 Bureaucrash

 Bureaucrash was a special outreach and activist project of CEI described as an international network of pro-freedom activists working to promote a political ideology based on personal and economic freedom.
 It conducted political activism using new media, creative marketing, and education campaigns.
-The project maintained a website (bureaucrash.com) and a YouTube channel, Bureaucrash TV, which featured short videos on political topics.
-Begun as an independent organization, Bureaucrash was absorbed into CEI and, for a time, maintained full-time staff as part of CEI's staff.
-In mid-2010 Bureaucrash transferred its only full-time staffer to an open position on CEI's communications staff leaving Bureaucrash itself without any full-time staff.
+The project maintained a website (bureaucrash.com), which as of November 2023 is now only a web redirect to CEI's main website.